 First, choose a well-rated company that’s operating in your area.
-Then, compare plans to match the coverage level to your needs.
-A good rule of thumb is that a Bronze plan may be a good choice for someone young and healthy.
-If you expect to need significant medical care, a Gold-tier plan could help you save money on health care.
+Then, compare plans to match the level of medical coverage to the amount of medical care you expect to need.
+A good rule of thumb is that a Bronze plan is a good choice for someone young and healthy.
+If you expect to need a lot of medical care, a Gold-tier plan could help you save money on health care.

 Which health insurance company has the highest customer satisfaction?

-Kaiser Permanente is perpetually ranked as having the highest customer satisfaction, and it especially stands out for its Medicare Advantage plans.
+Kaiser Permanente is almost always ranked as having the highest customer satisfaction, and it especially stands out for having the best Medicare Advantage plans.
 However, Kaiser Permanente is only available in eight states and Washington, D.C.

-ValuePenguin evaluated more than 20 of the largest health insurance companies on third-party rankings from:
+ValuePenguin evaluated more than 20 of the largest health insurance companies across the following rankings:

-- NCQA star ratings: Average insurer performance calculated for available state ratings of private, commercial health insurers.
+- NCQA star ratings: Average insurer performance for customer satisfaction and quality of medical care, as calculated for available state ratings of private, commercial health insurers.

 - AM Best: Financial health ranking based on the average of each subsidiary's ability to meet its obligations.

 - NAIC complaint index: Ratio of complaints calculated as a weighted average of all subsidiaries by total annual premiums.